-The follow-up workshop will be held on May 20-21 at a location yet to be determined.
+The follow-up workshop will be held on June 24-25, 2003 at the University of Maryland University College in College Park, Maryland.
 Those participating in the evaluation are expected to present and discuss their findings at the workshop.

 12 GLOSSARY